 Due to the special circumstances of the COVID-19 Shelter In Place, election of the President of the LCD will also take place using the same online balloting.
 All persons running for the Board are invited to also nominate themselves for the office of President, and the names of all those nominees will appear on the ballot; voting will be “instant run-off” style; votes for individuals who are not elected to the Board will be discarded and that voter’s next-highest-preference candidate will receive their vote.

 To learn more about the above, please visit this page, and explore the rest of the OpaVote Web site.
-If you have questions — and especially if you have any concerns regarding the Committee’s proposed procedures — please write as soon as possible to firstname.lastname@example.org.
+If you have questions — or if you have concerns regarding any of the Committee’s proposed procedures — please write as soon as possible to firstname.lastname@example.org.

 The Nominating Committee consists of Bob Brown (chair), Steve Gaynes, David Hyman, and Ren Phoenix.